dominicstop/react-native-ios-navigator/README.md

 ##### Object Type: `NavRouteStackItem`

 Represents an active  route item in the navigation stack.
-This type extends `NavRouteItem`, as such they share the same properties.  <br>
+This type extends `NavRouteItem`, as such they share the same properties.

 | Name and Type            | Description |
 | :----------------------- | ----------- |